Death of John O'Keefe: Incident

+Between 12:33:14 am and 5:52:26 am, the phone's pocket state detection system automatically used its front camera 26,532 times to determine whether the view from the front camera (i.e., obstructed or unobstructed) was consistent with the phone being inside or outside of a pocket.
+At all times during that interval, the phone registered itself as in a pocket state.
+The phone had last recorded itself in a non-pocket state at 12:32:03 am, and it did not record itself in a non-pocket state again until 6:02:41 am.

-At 4:38 am, Read awoke and resumed trying to call O'Keefe.
+At 4:38 am, Read woke and resumed trying to call O'Keefe after realizing he had not come home.
 At 4:53 am she called Jennifer McCabe from the niece's phone, asking her to help look for O'Keefe.
-At 5:00 am, Read called Kerry Roberts, a friend of O'Keefe's, to join them.
+At 5:00 am, Read called Kerry Roberts, a friend of O'Keefe's, to ask her to join them.
 Roberts later testified that Read initially yelled over the phone, "John is dead!
 Kerry!
-Kerry!" and hung up and, in a subsequent call, explained to Roberts that she feared John was dead and that he might have gotten hit by a snowplow.
-O'Keefe's niece later testified that she heard Read say on the phone statements to the effect of, "Could I have done something?", "Could he have been hit by a plow?" and, "Maybe I like...hit him."
+Kerry!" and hung up and, in a subsequent call, explained to Roberts that she feared John was dead and might have been hit by a snowplow.
+O'Keefe's niece later testified that she heard Read say on the phone statements to the effect of "Could I have done something?", "Could he have been hit by a plow?", and "Maybe I like...hit him."

 At 5:07 am, Read was seen on O'Keefe's home's Ring security camera backing out of his garage in her Lexus.
 She visibly bumped O'Keefe's parked Chevrolet Traverse; the footage shows O'Keefe's car move slightly as the cars made contact.
-At precisely the same time, Jennifer made a call to her sister Nicole Albert – the owner of 34 Fairview – which lasted thirty-eight seconds.
-However, Jennifer denied speaking to Nicole that morning.
+At precisely the same time, Jennifer McCabe called her sister Nicole Albert—the owner of 34 Fairview, where O'Keefe's body was found—that lasted 38 seconds.
+McCabe did not deny making the call, but denied speaking to Nicole that morning.
+After failing to find O'Keefe, Read drove to McCabe's home, where Roberts picked them up.
+The three women traveled back to O'Keefe's house to check if he had returned while Read was outside searching.

-At around 6:00 am, Read, McCabe and Roberts arrived at 34 Fairview Road, where Read spotted O'Keefe's body near a flag pole in the front yard.
-Amid this discovery and subsequent emergency response, at 6:04:01 am, O'Keefe's cell phone health data registered the phone's first movement since 12:32:16 am.
-Jennifer and two paramedics later testified that, at the scene of the response, Read repeatedly stated, "I hit him," but Read later insisted in interviews she only asked something to the effect of, "Could I have hit him?
+At around 6 am, Read, McCabe and Roberts arrived at 34 Fairview Road, where Read saw O'Keefe's body near a flagpole in the front yard.
+At 6:03 am, McCabe called 911 and reported "a man passed out in the snow", saying, "I think he's dead."
+Amid this discovery and subsequent emergency response, at 6:04:01 am, O'Keefe's cellphone health data registered the phone's first movement since 12:32:16 am.
+Jennifer and two paramedics later testified that, at the scene of the response, Read repeatedly said, "I hit him", although this was never recorded in any report.
+Read later said in interviews she only asked something to the effect of "Could I have hit him?
 Did I hit him?"